rscarson/rscarson.github.io/_posts/2024-7-25-embedding_js_with_rustyscript.md

 }
 ```

-The `call_entrypoint` function will call our module's setValue function for us - the module's default export was found and a reference to it stored in advance on load so that this function call can be made with less overhead.
+The `call_entrypoint` function will call our module's setValue function for us:
+- The module's default export was found and a reference to it stored in advance on load so that this function call can be made with less overhead.

 Just like before, `::<Undefined` means we do not care if the function returns a result.